 A couple of things that hurt this set: 1) Print runs.
 Decisions made by Donruss caused many cards to be DP meaning Double Printed.
 Trends of the day already produced high print runs and to double print is borderline irresponsible.
-2) Also, this year’s offering of Donruss also suffers from miss-cut cards, which is a common characteristic of cards that were mass-produced.
+2) Also, this year’s offering of Donruss suffers from miss-cut cards, which is a common characteristic of mass-produced cards.
 There are no parallels in the Donruss set.

 The depressing gray / pin-stripe design appears to be a card design for the State Penitentiary.
 Nonetheless, it is an official rookie card of a Hall of Fame ballplayer.
 The set has a way of growing on you over the years.
 Especially, with all the history this set has within the hobby, how can you not appreciate all that it offers to collectors.

 This set offers many rookie cards of Hall of Famers.
 And it also features card number 616 which is the infamous Billy Ripken error card.
 But “The Big Unit” Randy Johnson also has a variant rookie card that is worthy of mention here.